philippgitpush/vrc-obs-world-overlay/README.md

 ## Usage

-Once you are running the application, the overlay can be accessed at [http://localhost:1412/](http://localhost:1412/) which is the URL you will be using in your OBS Browser-Source.
+To use this overlay, **you must have [VRCX](https://github.com/vrcx-team/VRCX) running in the background**, as it provides the data required for functionality.
+The overlay fetches the last visited world and VRChat login details from VRCX to determine platform compatibility.

-You might need to specify the path to your VRCX installation’s AppData folder if its not in the expected default directory.
-This overlay relies on a database file provided by VRCX.
-Width and height should preferably be set to 1920x1080.
+Access the overlay at [http://localhost:1412/](http://localhost:1412/) in your OBS Browser Source.
+You may need to specify the path to your VRCX AppData folder if it's not in the default directory.
+The overlay relies on the database file from VRCX.
+Adjust the width and height to match your stream's canvas size, which is usually 1920x1080.

 ## Overlay structure